 2.4.2 Authentication use-case diagram:

-Figure represents the use case diagram of authentication.
-The user will be able to have access to the application with his email and password as well as restore access to the application through Restore Password Action in case of forgotten password.
+The figure represents the use-case diagram of authentication.
+The user will be able to have access to the application with his email and password, as well as restore access to the application through Restore Password Action in case of a forgotten password.

 Figure 2.2:Authentication use case diagram